IBM Personal Computer: Expansion

 The expansion capability of the IBM PC was very significant to its success in the market.
 Some publications highlighted IBM's uncharacteristic decision to publish complete, thorough specifications of the system bus and memory map immediately on release, with the intention of fostering a market of compatible third-party hardware and software.

 The motherboard includes five 62-pin card edge connectors which are connected to the CPU's I/O lines.
-IBM referred to these as "I/O slots", but after the expansion of the PC clone industry they became retroactively known as the ISA bus.
+IBM referred to these as "I/O slots", but after the expansion of the PC clone industry they became retroactively known as the PC bus and later as the 8-bit ISA bus.
 At the back of the machine is a metal panel, integrated into the steel chassis of the system unit, with a series of vertical slots lined up with each card slot.

 Most expansion cards have a matching metal bracket which slots into one of these openings, serving two purposes.
 First, a screw inserted through a tab on the bracket into the chassis fastens the card securely in place, preventing the card from wiggling out of place.
 Second, any ports the card provides for external attachment are bolted to the bracket, keeping them secured in place as well.

 The PC expansion slots can accept an enormous variety of expansion hardware, adding capabilities such as: